Online therapy and counselling of Canada

 One of the problems here is that different meanings of "psychotherapy" are conflated and confused.
 We use the same word for psychotherapy as defined in the controlled act of psychotherapy that we use for any session with a professional licensed to perform the controlled act.
 They are not the same thing.

 While a supportive stance and common purpose (therapeutic alliance) are needed in all that we do, some of our work is essentially the same as might be done by a coach, friend, or workshop instructor.
-In my experience with short term therapy, including short term dynamic therapy, emotional dependency is usually absent or minimal and fleeting.
-Some typical examples would be CBT (when that is sufficient and deeper work is not required), hypnotherapy for chronic pain, assertiveness training, help with parenting, psychoeducation, or providing grounding and support while someone thinks through a difficult decision.
+In my experience with short term therapy, emotional dependency is often absent or minimal and fleeting.
+Some typical examples would be CBT (which can sometimes done online without a therapist), hypnotherapy for pain, assertiveness training, help with parenting, psychoeducation, or providing grounding and support while someone thinks through a difficult decision.

-The proposed change would limit the choices of anyone who has ever done a session with a psychotherapist.
+The proposed change would limit the choices of anyone who has done even one session with a psychotherapist in the previous five years.

 If we say that we are pursuing a zero tolerance policy toward sexual abuse of clients and protecting their autonomy, the College's stated aims, I expect most current and former therapy clients will be in favour.
 But if they are informed that the actual proposal is to further limit their options for socializing and choosing a life partner they might well see this as reducing their autonomy.
 This measure would be especially onerous in small communities, where the pool of potential companions is much smaller, and it could deter people from seeking counselling.
 In addition to people who live in small centres, this would apply to members of ethnic, religious, sexual or linguistic minorities who prefer to seek counselling with one of their own.

-We must also take very seriously the damage that the revocation of a therapist's licence would do to her clients.
-Even if they are doing short term therapy they may have to start all over again with a new therapist.
-If they are engaged in long term therapy and emotionally dependent on the therapist, not only have they lost their time and money, but they will be re-traumatized; the feeling of safety that they were working to build will be turned on its head as they experience at a gut level that their world is indeed unpredictable and unsafe.
+We must also take very seriously the damage that the revocation of a therapist's licence would do to their clients.
+Even if they are not emotionally dependent on the therapist they may have to start all over again with a new therapist.
+If they are engaged in long term therapy and an emotional dependency, not only have they lost time and money, but they will be re-traumatized; the feeling of safety that they were working to build will be turned on its head as they experience at a gut level that their world is indeed unpredictable and unsafe.
 We might also consider that a small centre could lose its only therapist.

 Rather than indiscriminately handing out penalties, the best way to forestall sexual abuse of clients would be to develop thoughtful, humane and evidence-based guidelines.
 This would promote buy-in from both therapists and the general public.